This post may include affiliate links that earn us a small commission.

 And belives me you just can not say NO to those amazing spreads.
 After all, it is once in a yearly fair.
 But the downside of having so many sweets is you will be in a food coma for the following week.

 I am tired and my legs are numb after a week-long preparation and cooking.
 After 3-4 days of indulgent eating, I am getting back to simple comfort food.
 Now is the time to put the slow cooker to use.

 Dump everything thing into the slow cooker and you will have a delicious dinner ready.
 That's the reason I make these slow cooker recipes quite often MEXICAN CHICKEN SOUP, QUINOA CHICKEN BROCCOLI CASSEROLE, SLOW COOKER CHICKEN STEW.

 Why This Lamb Stew Is The Best?

-This is the best Lamb stew and I have no doubt about it.
-It is very easy to make with very minimal preparation.
 It starts with browning the Lamb pieces followed by caramelizing Onion and Garlic.
-The caramelized brown bits of the lamb add so much of flavour that this extra step would seem worth the effort.
+The caramelized brown bits of the lamb add so much flavour that this extra step would seem worth the effort.

-Once this step is done, just dump all the ingredients to the slow cooker and forget it for some time.
+Once this step is done, just dump all the ingredients into the slow cooker and forget it for some time.
 The meat and vegetables would cook slowly by absorbing all those flavours.